Ancistrocerus gazella

-The European potter wasp or European tube wasp (Ancistrocerus gazella) is a species of potter wasp.
+Ancistrocerus gazella, known as the European potter wasp or European tube wasp, is a species of potter wasp.
 As an imago (adult), the female collects as many as 20 caterpillars for each nest, which consists of a single cell.
 Her larval offspring then feed on these inside the nest, which is sealed with mud arranged by her.
 As adults, they eat nectar and aphid honeydew.
 Males cannot sting, and the sting of a female is not painful.
 They can be found on windows, foraging for nectar on flowers, or searching out small cracks or holes in which to nest.

 Distribution and habitat

 This wasp is native to Europe, its range including Norway, Sweden, the Netherlands, France, Spain, Germany, Italy, Poland, Austria, Ukraine, Romania and Bulgaria.
 In the British Isles it occurs in England, as far north as Stockton-on-Tees, in Wales and at scattered locations in Ireland.
 It also occurs in Morocco.
 It is found in a variety of habitats where there is suitable sandy and clay soil, such as river banks, coastal areas, parkland, open woodland and urban areas.

 The species became established in Auckland, New Zealand in 1987, and is now found even in Otago (near the country's southern extremity).